FelixSchoen/blksprs/README.md

 ## Roadmap

 Note that since this library covers all our current needs it is in a **bugfix-only** state.
 This means that there are no plans to add new features, e.g., support for dimension specification of the ``split`` and ``merge`` operations.
 We will continue to maintain the library and fix any issues that arise.
 Should you find any bugs please open an [issue](https://github.com/FelixSchoen/blksprs/issues).
 We also encourage [pull requests](https://github.com/FelixSchoen/blksprs/pulls).

-It might be that this changes with future projects, but as of December 2024, we are content with the current state of the library.
+It might be that this changes with future projects, but as of March 2025, we are content with the current state of the library.

 ## Usage